NilsNathorst/r3f-workshop/README.md

    - [`@react-three/drei`](https://www.npmjs.com/package/@react-three/drei)
    - [`three`](https://www.npmjs.com/package/three)

    Since we are using [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) we will need a `canvas` element.
-Luckily we can import it from `react-three-fiber` and add it to our react app.
+Luckily we can import it from `@react-three/fiber` and add it to our react app.

    ```javascript
    import { Canvas } from "@react-three/fiber";